itedya/express-ts-knex-template/README.md

 Token is just simply an encrypted authenticationUuid.
 Thanks to this mechanism, we receive token revoking feature that we can use whenever we want (changed authenticationUuid = revoked token).

-**WARNING:** update function in users repo is not yet implemented, but will be soon.

 ## How to start

 1. Download the template